Python-SIP/sip/docs/api_14.rst

 .. c:function:: PyTypeObject *sipGetWrapperTypeType()

-    This returns the metatype of the ``PyObject`` structure used to wrap types (both simple and non-simple).
+    This returns the metatype of the :c:type:`PyObject` structure used to wrap types (both simple and non-simple).
 It is exposed to Python code as :class:`sip.wrappertype`.

     :return: